HaoRyuZark/Programming/Theory/SWT.md

 1. Analysis of requirements
 2. Design and Architecture
-3. Implementation
+3. Implementation and unit testing
-4. Testing
-5. Introduction in the system
+4. Integration and Integration testing
+5. Deploymend and Acceptance testing
-6. Maintenance
+6. Operation Maintenance
+7. Retirement

+## Stakeholder

+Term for the individuals inside the software project: developers, investors, poduct owner, architect, etc.

 ## Waterfall Model